jxcodes/yellicode-java-extension/docs/api.md

 * type: Type

    Any element that derives from Type.
-### CSharpWriter.writeAccessModifier(definition) : this
+### JavaWriter.writeAccessModifier(definition) : this
 Writes the type's access modifier to the output with a trailing whitespace.
 Writes the visibility to the output with a trailing whitespace.
 If the visibilty is null or not supported by Java, nothing will be written.
 * definition: { accessModifier?: AccessModifier; }

    The type definition.
-### CSharpWriter.writeAccessModifier(visibilityKind) : this
+### JavaWriter.writeAccessModifier(visibilityKind) : this
 Writes the type's access modifier to the output with a trailing whitespace.
 Writes the visibility to the output with a trailing whitespace.
 If the visibilty is null or not supported by Java, nothing will be written.
 * visibilityKind: VisibilityKind

    A VisibilityKind value.
 This value can be null.
-### CSharpWriter.writeAutoProperty(property) : this
+### JavaWriter.writeAutoProperty(property) : this
 Writes an auto property with a getter and a setter.
 Writes an auto property with a getter and - if the property is not ReadOnly or Derived - a setter.
 This function can be used for both Class- and and Interface properties.
 * property: [PropertyDefinition](#property-definition)

    The property definition.
-### CSharpWriter.writeAutoProperty(property, options) : this
+### JavaWriter.writeAutoProperty(property, options) : this
 Writes an auto property with a getter and a setter.
 Writes an auto property with a getter and - if the property is not ReadOnly or Derived - a setter.
 This function can be used for both Class- and and Interface properties.
 * property: Property
 * options: [PropertyOptions](#property-options)
-### CSharpWriter.writeClassBlock(definition, contents) : this
+### JavaWriter.writeClassBlock(definition, contents) : this
 Writes a block of code, wrapped in a class declaration and opening and closing brackets.
 This function does not write class members.
 Writes a block of code, wrapped in a class declaration and opening and closing brackets.
 This function does not write class members.
 * definition: [ClassDefinition](#class-definition)

    The class definition.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the class contents.
-### CSharpWriter.writeClassBlock(cls, contents, options) : this
+### JavaWriter.writeClassBlock(cls, contents, options) : this
 Writes a block of code, wrapped in a class declaration and opening and closing brackets.
 This function does not write class members.
 Writes a block of code, wrapped in a class declaration and opening and closing brackets.
 This function does not write class members.
 * cls: Class

    The class.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the class contents.
 * options: [ClassOptions](#class-options)

    An optional ClassOptions object.
-### CSharpWriter.writeClassMethodBlock(operation, contents, options) : this
+### JavaWriter.writeClassMethodBlock(operation, contents, options) : this
 Writes an indented block of code, wrapped in a method declaration and opening and closing brackets.
 * operation: Operation
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void
 * options: [MethodOptions](#method-options)
-### CSharpWriter.writeCodeBlock(contents) : this
+### JavaWriter.writeCodeBlock(contents) : this
 Writes an indented block of code, wrapped in opening and closing brackets.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the contents.
-### CSharpWriter.writeDelimitedCommentLines(paragraph) : this
+### JavaWriter.writeDelimitedCommentLines(paragraph) : this
 * paragraph: string
-### CSharpWriter.writeDelimitedCommentParagraph(paragraph) : this
+### JavaWriter.writeDelimitedCommentParagraph(paragraph) : this
 Writes a paragraph of comments, delimited by a '\/\*' and a '\*\/', each other line starting with a '*'.
 * paragraph: string
-### CSharpWriter.writeDelimitedCommentParagraph(paragraph) : this
+### JavaWriter.writeDelimitedCommentParagraph(paragraph) : this
 Writes a paragraph of comments, delimited by a '\/\*' and a '\*\/', each other line starting with a '*'.
 * paragraph: string

    The paragraph to write.
-### CSharpWriter.writeEnumeration(enumeration, options) : this
+### JavaWriter.writeEnumeration(enumeration, options) : this
 Writes a full enumeration, including members.
 Writes a full enumeration, including members.
 * enumeration: Enumeration
 * options: [EnumOptions](#enum-options)

    An optional EnumOptions object.
-### CSharpWriter.writeEnumeration(definition) : this
+### JavaWriter.writeEnumeration(definition) : this
 Writes a full enumeration, including members.
 Writes a full enumeration, including members.
 * definition: [EnumDefinition](#enum-definition)

    The enumeration definition.
-### CSharpWriter.writeEnumerationBlock(enumeration, contents, options) : this
+### JavaWriter.writeEnumerationBlock(enumeration, contents, options) : this
 Writes a block of code, wrapped in an enum declaration and opening and closing brackets.
 This function does not write enumeration members.
 Use the writeEnumMember function to write each individual member or the writeEnumeration function to write the full enumeration.
 Writes a block of code, wrapped in an enum declaration and opening and closing brackets.
 This function does not write enumeration members.
 Use the writeEnumMember function to write each individual member or the writeEnumeration function to write the full enumeration.
 * enumeration: Enumeration
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the enumeration contents.
 * options: [EnumOptions](#enum-options)

    An optional EnumerationOptions object.
-### CSharpWriter.writeEnumerationBlock(definition, contents) : this
+### JavaWriter.writeEnumerationBlock(definition, contents) : this
 Writes a block of code, wrapped in an enum declaration and opening and closing brackets.
 This function does not write enumeration members.
 Use the writeEnumMember function to write each individual member or the writeEnumeration function to write the full enumeration.
 Writes a block of code, wrapped in an enum declaration and opening and closing brackets.
 This function does not write enumeration members.
 Use the writeEnumMember function to write each individual member or the writeEnumeration function to write the full enumeration.
 * definition: [EnumDefinition](#enum-definition)

    The enumeration definition.
-* contents: (writer: CSharpWriter) => void
+* contents: (writer: JavaWriter) => void

    A callback function that writes the enumeration contents.
-### CSharpWriter.writeEnumMember(definition) : this
+### JavaWriter.writeEnumMember(definition) : this
 Writes an individual enumeration member.
 Writes an individual enumeration member.
 * definition: [EnumMemberDefinition](#enum-member-definition)

    The enumeration member definition.
-### CSharpWriter.writeEnumMember(literal, options, isLast) : this
+### JavaWriter.writeEnumMember(literal, options, isLast) : this
 Writes an individual enumeration member.
 Writes an individual enumeration member.
 * literal: EnumerationLiteral